Skip to main content

 Intercreditor Agreement & Unsecured Debt

-The Intercreditor Agreement (initially executed on April 6, 2012, as amended) allocates collateral between the ABL and Term Loan facilities, detailing each lender group's rights in bankruptcy.
-Beyond secured debt, the debtors also carry customary unsecured obligations—particularly $25.9 million of trade payables, which they expect to pay in the ordinary course.
-Monthly lease expenses average $11.7 million, covering 104 store locations, distribution centers, and corporate offices.
+The Intercreditor Agreement (initially executed on April 6, 2012, as amended) allocates collateral between the ABL and Term Loan facilities, detailing each lender group’s rights in bankruptcy.
+Beyond secured debt, the Debtors also carry customary unsecured obligations—particularly $25.9 million of trade payables, which they expect to pay in the ordinary course.
+Monthly lease expenses average $11.7 million, covering 100+ store locations, distribution centers, and corporate offices.

 Events Leading to Chapter 11

-Pulled‑forward pandemic demand faded in 2024: Q2 net sales fell 10.5% year‑over‑year, and adjusted EBITDA plunged from $35.8 million to $8.2 million.
-Rising interest costs and looming maturities compressed liquidity below $15 million by October, triggering covenant pressures and vendor constraints after credit downgrades from S&P and Moody's (BNN Bloomberg, Yahoo Finance).
+Pulled-forward pandemic demand faded in 2024: Q2 net sales fell 10.5% year-over-year, and adjusted EBITDA plunged from $35.8 million to $8.2 million.
+Rising interest costs and looming maturities compressed liquidity below $15 million by October, triggering covenant pressures and vendor constraints after credit downgrades from S&P and Moody’s.

 Strategic Alternatives & Special Committees